 Direct Admit application

-Please download, complete, and submit the desired Direct Admit Application and Direct Admit Program Agreement below, along with a copy of the SAT or ACT Score Report, Résumé, and Personal Statement to: lawadmis@indiana.edu.
+Please download, complete, and submit the desired Direct Admit Application (including your resume and personal statement) as well as the Direct Admit Program Agreement to: lawadmis@iu.edu.

 Résumé